nje14/ip/docs/HELP.md

 # help

-displays help page
+displays help page.

-optional command argument to see the specific command help page
+pass in optional command argument to see the specific command help page.

 ## Synopsis